SASL is a method that allows identification to services (NickServ) during the

 If you know of any additions or corrections to the lists above, or would like to contribute a script or (better) documentation, contact us on IRC.

 Documentation on how to create certificates and add their fingerprints to

 Some IP address ranges are configured to require SASL authentication to an

 existing NickServ account with a verified email address.
 Connections from

 these ranges will be refused with the message

 follow the instructions above to configure many commonly used clients.

-Our webchat is no longer exempt from the SASL access only restriction.
+Our webchat clients use SASL authentication when a password is provided, but they are no longer exempt from the SASL access only restriction.
 You will need to find an alternative connection to register your account on before swapping to using the SASL access only connection.